taw00/howto/howto-dashes.md

 For most cases, the hyphen can be used in place of a minus sign, or even a figure dash.
 If you are displaying some light arithmetic equations though, you probably want to use the more precise character (the minus).
 Phone numbers generally use figure dashes.
 And if you want to ensure a word is not word-wrapped (like in a heading) the non-breaking hyphen is useful.

-It should be noted that many people will just use hyphens in the place of en and em dashes as well (one hyphen for an en dash and two for an em dash), and many editors will overlook this, but if you are writing more formally, consider using the correct symbol instead.
+It should be noted that many people will just use hyphens in the place of en and em dashes as well (one or two hyphens for an en dash and two or three for an em dash), and many editors will overlook this, but if you are writing more formally, consider using the correct symbol instead.
 We no longer live in the days of typewriters.